mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 tentacles attached to smaller fleshy concentrations.
 The main masses, containing critical organs, are usually located underwater or in soft sediment, with tentacles grappling prey towards a nearby mouth.
-An average- sized swamp queen can take prey up to the size of a small deer, although typically they feed on fish and amphibians dwelling in their body of water.
+An average-sized swamp queen can take prey up to the size of a small deer, although typically they feed on fish and amphibians dwelling in their body of water.
 Rumours persist of much larger queens which pose a serious hazard to livestock or even passing vehicles.

 It is not clear if a multiple-node swamp queen should be considered a single organism or a group.
 Organs